Neuroanthropology: Building culture (enculturation)

-Culture Built by the Brain
+Culture built by the brain

-We impart significant meaning to things in order to create culture because of the prefrontal cortex.
+Humans impart significant meaning to things in order to create culture because of the prefrontal cortex.
 The prefrontal cortex does this by taking in information and categorizing it to then relate it to other pieces of information.
 Anthropologically, culture can be defined as the understanding of symbolic meaning shared between people.
 This mutual understanding is built individually among people and starts out rather simple.
 It begins with a small number of cultural elements with relatively little meaning and isolated applications.
 These elements then grow in complexity to include a greater number of them with greater hierarchical depth and more linkages to other objects or events.
 This process is called abductive inference.
 When individuals interact with objects their individual abduction builds information.
 Groups of people then take the information to build a shared context to understand one another.
 By growing a shared context people form more logical inferences as to the best meaning for any particular observation or object.

-Culture's Effect on the Brain
+Culture's effect on the brain

 The most important discovery is that the entire brain, including the prefrontal cortex, reacts to cultural experiences.
-That is to say that the culture builds patterns of neuronal activity so as to alter the structure of the brain.
+Culture builds patterns of neuronal activity so as to alter the structure of the brain.